mirswamp/swamp-scarf-db/README.md

 ##### Authentication
 By default, MongoDB does not require *root password or user accounts* to create databases and insert documents.
 If you like to authenticate and authorize users please see [https://docs.mongodb.com/manual/tutorial/enable-authentication/](https://docs.mongodb.com/manual/tutorial/enable-authentication/).
+> **Note:** If you notice any authentication related error messages and you are sure that password and username entered are correct, please check if the `authenticationDatabase` used for the user is same as the database that you are trying to access

 ####Installing PostgreSQL
 If you don't have PostgreSQL installed already, please follow the installation guide at [https://www.postgresql.org/download/linux/redhat/](https://www.postgresql.org/download/linux/redhat/)